igorgitel/MBtoPL_codes/README.md

 This code simulates a **open system** of colliding particles with a **fixed total number**, where energy is periodically injected into a random subset of the particles.
 At regular time intervals, a group of particles is selected and their energies are reassigned from a high-temperature thermal distribution.

-All the system evolves through relativistic elastic collisions.
-The code tracks how the energy distribution changes over time and whether a **steady state with a nonthermal tail** (such as a kappa distribution, if so) emerges due to this repeated energy input.
+The entire system evolves through relativistic elastic collisions.
+The code tracks how the energy distribution evolves over time and examines whether a steady state with a nonthermal tail—such as a kappa distribution—might emerge as a result of the continuous energy input, although this is not necessarily the case.

 ---